MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/extending.md

 ### Flux

-Flux is a pattern for managing your architecure in React.
+Flux is a pattern for managing your architecture in React.
 It is similar to Redux.

 From the homepage: